MicrosoftDocs/defender-docs/defender-endpoint/mde-plugin-wsl.md

    2. Run the command `wsl`.

-4. Wait for 5 minutes and then run `healthcheck.exe` (located at `C:\Program Files\Microsoft Defender for Endpoint plug-in for WSL\tools` for the results of the connectivity test).
+4. Wait for 5 minutes and then run `healthcheck.exe` (located at `%ProgramFiles%\Microsoft Defender for Endpoint plug-in for WSL\tools` for the results of the connectivity test).

    If successful, you can see that the connectivity test was successful.